Funding opportunity

 Every grant application must have the support of the lead-applicant institution.
 A senior member of the administration of this institution, such as the Vice-President (Research), must therefore approve and sign the

-Note: The Dimensions Canada program encourages institutions that want to apply for a grant to select the members of their group so as to reflect the diversity and realities of the institutions in Canada’s postsecondary research ecosystem.
+The Dimensions Canada program encourages institutions to select the members of their group to reflect the diversity and realities of the institutions in Canada’s postsecondary research ecosystem.
 The goal is to encourage greater consideration of the value added to the project by forming a diverse group of institutions among which equitable participation and shared decision-making are encouraged.

 A wide range of activities are eligible, but all projects must be evidence-based and fill a gap or meet a need on the EDI landscape.
-Project teams may either innovate or develop existing activities.
-In the latter case, the activities to be developed must benefit a community broader than the individual institutions composing the group, have a regional or national scope and be fully accessible to all Canadian institutions, in both official languages.
+Project teams may either innovate or expend on existing activities.
+In the latter case, the activities to be expanded on must benefit a community broader than the individual institutions composing the group, have a regional or national scope and be fully accessible to all Canadian institutions, in both official languages.

-- creating and delivering hybrid workshops for institutions participating in the Dimensions program
+- creating and delivering hybrid workshops for institutions participating in the Dimensions Canada program

 - developing, implementing and delivering an ongoing mentorship program